Never let it fade away… ♪♪♭♪

-Kasha is perfect for people on gluten-free diets, as well as for folks on the 17-day diet, looking for good protein content in a slo-carb complex food.
+Substituting buckwheat for refined grains is perfect for people on gluten-free diets, as well as for folks on the 17-day diet.
+It delivers high-quality protein in a slow-carb, complex food.

-Leslie Beck, RD, Canada’s leading nutritionist, says, “Kasha is closer to being a complete protein than other plant sources, including soybeans, since it contains all eight essential amino acids in good proportion.
-In particular, kasha contains significant amounts of the amino acid lysine, which makes it unique as a grain substitute, since this amino acid is typically lacking in most true grains.”
+Leslie Beck, RD, Canada’s leading nutritionist, says, “Buckwheat is closer to being a complete protein than other plant sources, including soybeans, since it contains all eight essential amino acids in good proportion.
+In particular, buckwheat contains significant amounts of the amino acid lysine, which makes it unique as a grain substitute, since this amino acid is typically lacking in most true grains.”

-One cup of kasha gives you 20% of your daily fiber.
-It is also full of B vitamins and important minerals, like magnesium, which helps lower blood pressure.
+One cup of buckwheat gives you 20% of your daily fiber.
+It is also full of B vitamins and magnesium, which help lower blood pressure.

-Another special benefit is that kasha is high in rutin, a flavonoid that strengthens blood vessels and prevents blood clotting.
-Kasha is truly good for your heart!
+Another special benefit is that buckwheat is high in rutin, a flavonoid that strengthens blood vessels and prevents blood clotting… truly good for your heart!

 As it’s gluten-free, it’s also suitable for people with celiac disease.